asterisk/documentation/docs/Test-Suite-Documentation/Running-the-Asterisk-Test-Suite.md

----

----

-**Note:**
+!!! note
     Depending on permissions and the modules installed, you may need to run the runtests.py script with elevated permissions.

----
+[//]: # (end-note)

 Since this can take a long time to execute to completion - and may cover functionality you do not want to test - there are a variety of other ways to run tests as well.